piowit/github-pr-link-keeper/README.md

 # GitHub PR Link Keeper

-A Chrome extension that keeps the "Back to pull request" link always visible while browsing GitHub Actions pages.
-The link follows you as you scroll and can be dragged anywhere on the screen.
+A browser extension that keeps the "Back to pull request" link visible while reviewing pull requests on GitHub.

-## Features
+## How it Works

-- 🔗 Keeps the PR link visible at all times on GitHub Actions pages
-- 🌓 Supports both light and dark GitHub themes
+1. Navigate to any GitHub Actions page that has a "Back to pull request" link
+2. The link will automatically appear at the top of the page
+4. The link will stay visible as you scroll

 ## Installation